CiscoSecurity/tr-05-serverless-farsight-dnsdb/README.md

 ### CTIM Mapping Specifics

-There are two possible mappings of Farsight historical `Domain->IP resolution` to CTIM `Sighting` which can be switched with an environment variable `AGGREGATE`.
+There are two possible mappings of Farsight historical `Domain->IP resolution` to CTIM `Sighting` which can be switched between with an environment variable `AGGREGATE`.

 If `Aggregated Mode` is off, each `resolution` generates a CTIM `Sighting`.
-If an investigated observable is a `domain`, it's is linked to each `IP` item from the `resolution.rdata` field with an observable relation `domain->'Resolved_To'->IP`.
+If an investigated observable is a `domain`, it is linked to each `IP` item from the `resolution.rdata` field with an observed relation `domain->'Resolved_To'->IP`.
-If an investigated observable is an `IP`, it's is linked to a `domain` from the `resolution.rrname` field with an observable relation `domain->'Resolved_To'->IP`.
+If an investigated observable is an `IP`, it is linked to a `domain` from the `resolution.rrname` field with an observed relation `domain->'Resolved_To'->IP`.

 Each Farsight `resolution` is timestamped with at least one pair of fields `time_first and time_last` (indicating the time an observable was seen via passive DNS replication) or `zone_time_first and zone_time_list` (indicating the time an observable was seen via zone file import) which is used as a `Sighting.observed_time`.
-A `Sighting.sensor` field depends on the time pair used and has a value `Passive DNS replication` or `Zone file import` correspondingly.
+The `Sighting.sensor` field depends on the time pair used and has a value `Passive DNS replication` or `Zone file import` correspondingly.
-In the case of both pairs are presented `time_first and time_last` pair is used.
+If both pairs are presented, `time_first and time_last` pair is used.

-In `Aggregated Mode` all `resolutions` for the last `90 days ` generate a single CTIM `Sighting` with unique values from the resolution `rdata` or `rrname` fields linked as `Sighting` observable relations.
+In `Aggregated Mode` all `resolutions` for the last `90 days ` generate a single CTIM `Sighting` with unique values from the resolution `rdata` or `rrname` fields linked as `Sighting` observed relations.
 The time of investigation is used as a `Sighting.observed_time.start_time`.